 TaigaPhone will prevent…

-TaigaPhone will run on a customized Android version, for preventing apps from collecting user data.
+TaigaPhone will run on a customized Android version to prevent apps from collecting user data.
 It is unconfirmed whether Google Play Store will gain access to it.
 Quoting Natalya, “Most smartphone apps collect certain data on users and send it to outside servers.”
-Furthermore, she revealed her observation on malicious or accidental sharing of user data with third-party agencies – when they use smartphones for personal use at the office.
+Furthermore, she revealed her observation of malicious or accidental sharing of user data with third-party agencies – when they use smartphones for personal use at the office.